paulbrenker/thesis/README.md

 ## Releases

-The latest release of all documents in this Bachelorthesis can be found in the github [releases](https://github.com/paulbrenker/thesis/releases).
+The latest release of all documents in this Bachelorthesis can be found in the GitHub [releases](https://github.com/paulbrenker/thesis/releases).

-There the artifacts
+There artifacts are listed as downloadable PDFs including the source code of the whole project as a .zip file including:

 - Exposé
 - Thesis
 - Defense

-are listed as downloadable PDFs including the source code of the whole project as a .zip file.